lefta/ehlit-prototype/Readme.md

 Codenames will be revealed once the development of their corresponding milestone starts.

-* WIP: V0.1 - C WITH CLEAN SYNTAX / Codename CWCS
+* C with clean syntax / CWCS
-* TODO: V0.2 - Codename CHLF
+* WIP: Cool, high level features / CHLF
-* TODO: V0.3 - Codename SL
+* TODO: SL
-* TODO: V0.4 - Codename DRC
+* TODO: DRC
-* TODO: V0.5 - Codename OPAT
+* TODO: OPAT

 ### Documentation